mcohen01/node-quickbooks/README.md

 <a name="findVendorCredits" />
 #### findVendorCredits(criteria, callback)

-Finds all VendorCredits in Quickbooks, optionally matching the specified criteria
+Finds all VendorCredits in QuickBooks, optionally matching the specified criteria

 __Arguments__